 Soil testing and plant analyses are both helpful in assessing the potential boron-supplying capacity of the soil and the current boron status of the growing plant.

 Yield responses to applied boron may be inconsistent and seasonal, probably due to environmental effects on crop growth.
-However, yields of some varieties of high-yield field corn and sweet corn may be improved with boron fertilization, especially on sandy soils in high rainfall regions, or with over-irrigation because soluble boron can be easily leached from the root zone.
+However, boron fertilizer may improve sweet corn yield and high-yield field corn output, especially on sandy soils in high rainfall regions, or with over-irrigation because soluble boron can be easily leached from the root zone.
 Adverse weather conditions also can decrease the supply of available boron in soil and/or boron uptake by the plant during the critical stages of tasseling and silking.
 Response to applied boron generally is greatest when there are adequate supplies of other nutrients.